atarabi/Cinder-AfterEffects/README.md

 #include "CinderAfterEffects.h"
 ```

-Create your own app class which inherits from `atarabi::AppAE` instead of `cinder::app::AppNative` and override virtual functions if necessary.
+Create your own app class which inherits from `atarabi::AppAE` instead of `cinder::app::App` and override virtual functions if necessary.

 ```
 class YourApp : public atarabi::AppAE {